gurpreetbhullar70/Resturant-project/README.md

 #### New users :

 * For new/potential user, I have included all the information about the restaurant on one page.
-* As an admin user, I can approve or reject any reservation requests so that I can manage the restaurant's bookings efficiently.
 * As a admin user, I can login website to the access the site's backend.
 * As a admin user, I can update,delete and accept or reject the reservation.
 * As a new/potential user, I can login or register on website to view or edit my bookings.
 * As a new/potential user, I can see Breakfat,Lunch and Dinner menu seprately.
-* As a new/potential user, I can request for reserve a table in the restaurant.

 #### Current Users :
 - As a current user, I can login my account.